Is Your Honey The Real Deal?

 Share

 Irish heather honey hit the news recently after researchers found it has similar health benefits to the manuka variety.
-So, this week we’re taking a closer look at heather honey, as well as lifting the lid (so to speak) on the average jar from your local supermarket.
+So, this week we’re taking a closer look, as well as lifting the lid (so to speak) on the average jar from your local supermarket.
 Is it the real thing and is it actually good for you?

 The researchers at TCD and DCU found that Irish heather honey contains high levels of phenolic compounds.
 In plain English that means it contains lots of good stuff to keep you healthy and prevent or repair cell damage.
 Basically it has healing and anti-aging properties.
 But how easy is it to find Irish heather honey, and can you still get some health benefits from your average supermarket brand?